AleksandarBortulev/docs/содержание/github/работа с github-страницами/about-github-pages.md

 ### Publishing sources for {% data variables.product.prodname_pages %} sites

-The publishing source for your {% data variables.product.prodname_pages %} site is the branch and folder where the source files for your site are stored.
+The publishing source for your {% data variables.product.prodname_pages %} site is the branch and folder where the source files for your site are store
 {% data reusables.pages.private_pages_are_public_warning %}

 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.22" or currentVersion == "github-ae@latest" %}